RobinHenrik/RealEstatePricePredicing/README.md

    - `RealEstatePricePrediction.ipynb`: The notebook for cleaning the data and training the model.

 3. **Model**
-   - `model.md`: Contains a link to download a trained model.
+   - `Model.md`: Contains a link to download a trained model.
 The model can then be loaded in to the notebook and doesn't need to be trained again.

 4. **README.md**
    - Instructions for replicating the analysis and an overview of the repository structure.

+5. **Scraper.md**
+   - Link to the scrapers repository.

 ## How to Replicate the Analysis